 Mark Austin is a conductor of integrity.
 His sensitive and mature performances of operatic and orchestral repertoire have earned a reputation for their “eloquent intensity” (Guardian).

-Mark was invited to work on the music staff of the inaugural Grange Festival in 2017, and will return in 2018 as an assistant conductor.
+Mark was invited to work on the music staff of the inaugural Grange Festival in 2017, and returns in 2018 as an assistant conductor.
 He will be assistant conductor for the Royal Opera's world premiere production of Mark-Anthony Turnage’s opera ‘Coraline’.
 In the summer he returns to the Grange Festival for ‘Il barbiere di Siviglia’ (assistant conductor to David Parry), and leads the advanced opera course at Dartington International Festival (Mozart ‘Le nozze di Figaro’).
 Recent opera conducting credits include: ‘Hansel and Gretel’ (Mercury Theatre), ‘La traviata', ‘Le comte Ory' (Opera South), ‘Il barbiere di Siviglia’, and ‘Tosca’ (Musique Cordiale International Festival).
 Mark regularly works as assistant conductor to figures including Vasily Petrenko, Marin Alsop, Steuart Bedford, David Hill and the late Sir Colin Davis, with orchestras including BBC Symphony Orchestra (BBC Proms), Orchestra of the Age of Enlightenment, Bournemouth Symphony Orchestra and the Hangzhou Philharmonic, China.
 He studies with Sian Edwards and Lionel Friend and was awarded an International Opera Awards Bursary in 2017.